sevyharris/MonteCoffee/documentation/tutorials/coox.rst

             return self.alpha * self.Zratio * np.exp(-Ea /
                                                      (kB * self.params['T'])) * kB * self.params['T'] / h

-Here, the site-types are used to get the adsorption energies, and the repulsions are added to the adsorption energies.
-Then a call is made to :code:`get_Ea(ECO, EO)` to obtain the reaciton energy barrier, and the rate is multiplied by the ratio of partition functions :code:`self.Zratio` to account for entropy losses. **It is important to multiply rate constants with** :code:`self.alpha` **if this event is supposed to be** :ref:`accelerated <accelerating>`.
-This is because :code:`self.alpha` is the slowing-down factor that is adjusted during simulation.
+The site-types are used to obtain the adsorption energies, and the repulsions are added to the adsorption energies.
+A call is made to :code:`get_Ea(ECO, EO)` to obtain the reaction energy barrier.
+**It is important to multiply rate constants with** :code:`self.alpha` **if this event is supposed to be** :ref:`accelerated <accelerating>`.
+This is because :code:`self.alpha` is the slowing-down factor that is adjusted dynamically for each event during simulation.

 Finally each event requires a method :code:`do_event(self,system, site, other_site)` to perform modifications to the site-occupations when fired: